onema/LambdaMailer/README.md

 Under edit configuration select the `<STAGE>-mailer-bounce` SNS Topic for both Bounces and Complaints.

 Save Config, and you are done!

+## Enable email forwarding
+For the forwarder to work properly, you will need to create/edit the SES Rule Set after the application has been launched:
+1. Go to `SES` -> `Rule Set` -> `Vie Active Rule Set`
+1. Create or edit an existing Rule Set
+1. Add one or more verified recipients, these are email addresses to reach your forwarder, e.g. `spam@example.com`
+1. Add an action S3.
+Find or select the `lambda-mailer-dev-forwarders3bucket-XXXXXXXXXX` bucket.
+To find the exact name of the `S3 bucket`:
+    1. go to CloudFormation and select the `lambda-mailer-<STAGE>` stack
+    1. select the `Outputs` section and copy the value of the `ForwarderS3BucketName` which should look like `lambda-mailer-dev-forwarders3bucket-XXXXXXXXXX`
+1. Add a `Lambda` action and select the `lambda-mailer-<STAGE>-forwarder`
+1. Click on `Save Rule`
+1. In the Missing Permission pop-up click `Add permissions`

 ## Uninstall
 ```bash